Writer. Performer. Advisor.

 Place: India, Pakistan, and Shangri-La

-A trainful of women escapes the chaos following the Partition of India and Pakistan, and founds a matriarchal society in Shangri-La, a beautiful realm between life and death.
+A trainful of women escapes the chaos following the Partition of India and Pakistan, and founds a matriarchal society in Shangri-La, a fantastical realm somewhere between life and death.

 Full-length Drama (2h30m)